Debt Consolidation March 26, 2026 · Updated April 4, 2026

 You are not choosing between “good” and “bad” options.
 You are choosing the option you can sustain for the next 24-60 months without falling back into delinquency.

-Check your rate
+Check my rate (soft pull)

 Use the fastest frictionless route first: check what you qualify for now.
 Then verify whether that payment is genuinely livable.
 If not, move directly to a trustee consultation and lock a payment structure that actually fits.